renovate-bot/khulnasoft-lab-_-vul-operator/CONTRIBUTING.md

 1. Install Go

-   The project requires [Go 1.17][go-download] or later.
+   The project requires [Go 1.19][go-download] or later.
 We also assume that you're familiar with Go's [GOPATH workspace][go-code] convention, and have the appropriate environment variables set.
 2. Get the source code:

    ```
-   git clone git@github.com:khulnasoft-lab/starboard.git
+   git clone git@github.com:khulnasoft-lab/vul-operator.git
-   cd starboard
+   cd vul-operator
    ```

 3. Access to a Kubernetes cluster.
 We assume that you're using a [KIND][kind] cluster.
 To create a single-node KIND cluster, run: